-This is possible if the tumour has not spread to other organs and the patient is fit enough for treatment.
-If the tumour has spread to a small amount of the liver and nowhere else, cure may still be possible.
+This is expected if the tumour has not spread to other organs and the patient is fit enough for treatment.
+If the tumour has spread to a small amount of the liver and nowhere else, cure may still be possible (vide infra).

-The main curative treatment is an operation, with other treatments given before and/or after the operation to improve the chances of cure.
+The main curative treatment is an operation on the primary cancer, with other treatments given before and/or after the operation to improve the chances of cure.

-For rectal cancer, the best operation is called a Total Mesorectal Excision, where the rectum is removed with a good safety margin around it, and is removed in toto with a clear microscopic margin around the resected specimen.
+For rectal cancer, the best operation is called a Total Mesorectal Excision (TME), where the rectum is removed with a good safety margin around it, and is removed in toto with a clear microscopic margin around the resected specimen.
 If the tumour is very close to the anus, it is impossible to safely get below the cancer and leave enough uninvolved rectum to allow a ‘joining up’ operation (‘anterior resection) to be safely performed without leaving margins that are either involved or so close to increase the risk of local relapse at he site of the anastomosis (the site of the sewing of the two ends together).
-In this situation (lower third rectal cancers), the lower rectum and anus are therefore removed the patient needs a permanent colostomy i.e. the bowel drains through a stoma that is brought out onto the anterior abdominal skin wall, emptying into a bag.
+In this situation (lower third rectal cancers), the lower rectum and anus are therefore removed and the patient needs a permanent colostomy i.e. the bowel drains through a stoma that is brought out onto the anterior abdominal skin wall, emptying into a bag.
 The perineum – where the anus previously was – is sewn over.
 This operation is called an abdoperineal resection/excision (APR or APE).

 The success of an operation for rectal cancer depends on the surgeon being able to remove the whole tumour with a safety margin around it.
 When the initial scans are done, it may be seen that this is not possible or the cancer is deemed high risk for the surgeon to obtain those essential clear margins.
 When this is the case the tumour may be shrunk first by a course of radiotherapy and chemotherapy, given at the same time – often tablet capecitabine given each day during the course of pelvic radiotherapy.
 This usually lasts 5 to 5 1/2 weeks and the chemotherapy is given continuously throughout this time.
-The operation can then be done, usually 6 to 12 weeks after the end of the chemo-radiotherapy.
+The operation is the performed usually 6 to 12 weeks after the end of the chemo-radiotherapy.
 A temporary colostomy may be done before this to make the treatment easier to go through or if there are difficult symptoms that need dealing with quickly.

-After the operation, the resected tumour is analysed and the true stage is decided.
-If there are tumour cells in any of the lymph nodes or of the tumour extends into any nearby tissues, then a course of chemotherapy may reduce the chance of the disease returning.
+If there are tumour cells in any of the lymph nodes or of the tumour extends into any nearby tissues, then a course of chemotherapy will reduce the chance of the disease returning – adjuvant chemotherapy.
 The choice of chemotherapy depends on the age and fitness of the patient.
 Traditionally, such chemotherapy (and a regime of 5-Fluorouracil and oxaliplatin is preferred currently – if the patient is fit enough to receive this) has lasted for 6 months, given as a day case every 2 or 3 weeks, but in 2018 an important study showed non-inferiority for a three month regime of this chemotherapy and this has changed practice in patient with intermediate risk disease.
 This change in practice is anticipated to reduce the peripheral neuropathy (numbness and often discomfort) of the finger-tips and toes, which is dose related (i.e. cumulative) effect of the oxaliplatin.

 Surgery may be used if the tumour is at risk of causing bowel obstruction, or a stent may be use to hold the bowel open to prevent or relieve obstruction.

 Radiotherapy may be used to help shrink tumours that are causing symptoms, particularly in the rectum or to palliate metastases -particularly painful bone metastases.

 Screening for colon and rectal cancer